pierreaubert/spinorama/README.md

 1. Webpages digestable on mobile but also on very large 4k screens
 2. Graphs are interactive
-4. Comparison between speakers (in beta)
+3. Comparison between speakers
+4. Some statistics

 # Other ways to look at the graphs in a more interactive way.